hostmicrobe/hostmicrobe.github.io/team/_posts/2020-01-26-Eman_Gomaa.md

 position: Undergraduate researcher
 image: /assets/img/team/eman_gomaa.jpg
 email: egomaa@mail.usciences.edu
+alumni: true
 ---

-Eman is senior at the University of the Sciences Philadelphia (USP), and is spending the Spring semester working in the lab on an independent study project.
-Eman is new to bench research and is getting acquainted with fundamental techniques in molecular microbiology.
+Eman spent time in the lab when she was a senior at the University of the Sciences Philadelphia (USP), and spent the Spring semester of 2020 working in the lab on an independent study project.
+Eman was new to bench research and spent her time getting acquainted with fundamental techniques in molecular microbiology.
+Unfortunately, this work was cut short by the COVID19 pandemic, and Eman was accepted into a Postbac program at WashU.